 First comes the design concept sprint, aimed at creating a style guide for what the product should look like.
 Creating a style guide makes it possible to do the visual design simultaneously with coding or only a step or two ahead.

 The sprint following design concept development is the technical setup sprint, in which you’ll be making final preparations.
-And then the development sprints follow, with testing at each step.
+And then, the development sprints follow, with testing at each step.

-- The front end is the part your users will see — the interface, the visual design, everything that we as users believe to be the app.
+The front end is the part your users will see — the interface, the visual design, everything that we, as users, believe to be the app.
 Depending on the platform you choose (iOS, Android, Windows, web), you’ll be using a different programming language: Objective-C or Swift for iOS-based native apps, Java or Kotlin for Android.
 Besides languages, there are other tools like libraries, version control systems, and frameworks.

 The back end, on the other hand, is the powerhouse behind your product’s functionality.
 A user doesn’t see it, but the back end is what holds everything together, manages communication with the servers, and maintains the operational logic.
-There are separate languages and tools for backend development as well, hence development teams usually have at least one backend specialist in addition to Android and iOS front-end developers, designers, and a QA.
+There are separate languages and tools for backend mobile app development as well; hence development teams usually have at least one backend specialist in addition to Android and iOS front-end developers, designers, and a QA.